Solomoriah/PollyReports/docs/docs.rst

     *onrender* is a reference to a function that is called when the Element is rendered.
 It is actually passed to the Renderer (see below).  onrender is called with a single parameter, a reference to the Renderer.
-Assuming you called that parameter “obj”, the Element which spawned the Renderer is accessible as obj.parent, and the Report as obj.parent.report.
+Assuming you called that parameter "obj", the Element which spawned the Renderer is accessible as obj.parent, and the Report as obj.parent.report.

     **Methods**